laravelio/laravel.io/README.md

 > It's important to note that the application is in heavy development right now.
 Please do not submit pull requests until you've submitted a proposal issue, first.
 We'd really hate to have people work really hard on a pull request only to find out that it won't make it into the project.

+We would VERY much appreciate help with the nextVersion branch.
+Our core development team hasn't had much time to be able to put more work into it and various aspects of it are in various stages of development.
+See ShawnMcCool in FreeNode for more information, or post in issues if you're wondering what you can do to help.
+Shawn would be happy to orient you to the codebase and let you know where things stand and why so that you can get started helping more easily.
+Thanks!

 ### Requirements

 1. PHP 5.4